united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 {{< imgproc sensorconnectOverviewImage Fit "2026x1211" >}}{{< /imgproc >}}

 Sensorconnect is based on IO-Link.
-Device manufacturers will provide one IODD file (IO Device Description), for every sensor and actuator they produce.
-Those contain information to correctly interpret data from the devices.
-They are in XML-format.
 Sensorconnect will download relevant IODD files automatically after installation from the IODDfinder website (https://io-link.com/en/IODDfinder/IODDfinder.php).
 We will also provide a folder to manually deposit IODD-files, if the automatic download doesn't work.

 Sensorconnect will scan the ip range for new ifm gateways (used to connect the IO-Link devices to).
 To do that, sensorconnect iterates through all the possible ipaddresses in the specified ip-Address Range ("http://"+url, `payload`, timeout=0.1).
 It stores the ip-Adresses, with the productcodes (*the types of the devices*) and the individual serialnumbers.